BD2KGenomics/protect/MANUAL.md

 These flags describe the sequences to use for adapter trimming in the RNA Seq data

     cutadapt:
-        a: AGATCGGAAGAG  -> Adapters for trimming forward read
+        a: AGATCGGAAGAG  -> Adapter for trimming forward read
-        A: AGATCGGAAGAG  -> Adapters for trimming reverse read
+        A: AGATCGGAAGAG  -> Adapter for trimming reverse read *FIXME: these really are the same sequence?*

 **star**